Why is the Settlement for My Car Accident Taking So Long?

 Practicing Patience During a Settlement Might Earn You More

 The aftermath of a car accident can be stressful, confusing, and exhausting.
-Having an attorney by your side who is well-versed in Maryland law can help the process be easier on you.
+Having an attorney by your side who is well-versed in Maryland law can help make the process easier for you.
 They will strive to get you the compensation you need to cover the extra expenses and suffering you are experiencing.
-The Bowers Law team promises to provide sound legal advice to all of our clients.
+The Bowers Law legal team provides sound legal advice to all of our clients.

 The personal injury attorneys at Bowers Law have many years of combined experience fighting for the rights of Maryland’s injured.
-Our law firm is licensed to practice throughout the State of Maryland.
-To obtain a free consultation, call or text our law office at 667-220-6500 or reach us through our convenient contact form.
+Our law firm is licensed to practice throughout the state of Maryland.
+To obtain a free consultation, call or text our law office at 410-885-6200 or reach us through our convenient contact form.

-Don’t suffer through the car settlement and negotiation process alone; call an experienced attorney today.
+Don’t suffer through the car accident settlement and negotiation process alone.
+Call an experienced attorney today.

 Jobeth Bowers